+Hermiston is a progressive, growth-oriented urban/retail/medical center for an area based economically on agriculture, food processing, transportation, utilities and other light industry.
+In 2022, Hermiston continued to grow as the largest city in Eastern Oregon, with a population of 19,973.
+The city projects a growth rate of 2% each year for the next 20 years.
 Hermiston is located in the northwest corner of Umatilla County in northeast Oregon and is centrally located between the major cities of the Pacific Northwest.
-Located just 185 miles east of Portland; 176 miles southwest of Spokane, Washington; 249 miles southeast of Seattle, Washington and 251 miles northwest of Boise, Idaho, Hermiston is a transportation hub accessed by Interstate Highways I-84, east and west, and I-82, north and south, and numerous feeder highways.
+Located just 185 miles east of Portland; 176 miles southwest of Spokane, Washington; 249 miles southeast of Seattle, Washington and 251 miles northwest of Boise, Idaho, Hermiston is a transportation hub accessed by Interstate Highways I-84, east to west, and I-82, north and south, and numerous feeder highways.
 Hermiston lies one truck day from seven western states and two Canadian provinces.
 In addition, the City operates a local municipal airport for light commercial and private use and there are Regional Airports offering full commercial services 30 minutes away at Pendleton, Oregon and Pasco, Washington.